Welcome to Barn Owls 2020 - 2021

 Please come to the side tall gate where a member of staff will be ready to greet you, please wait in the garden area but adhering to 2 metres between you and other adults.
 We also strongly encourage you to wear a mask.

-drop off is at 12:15 - this will be at the large gate by Nursery Garden.
+drop off is at 11:45 - this will be at the large gate by Nursery Garden and then the white doors from nursery garden.

 Staffing in Barn Owls: